 3 Simple Soup Recipes That Will See You Through the End of Winter

-With just over a month left of winter (who’s counting?) there’s never been a better time to embrace the ultimate healthy comfort food that makes the chilly season more enjoyable—hello, soup.
+With just over a month and a half left of winter (who’s counting?) there’s never been a better time to embrace the ultimate healthy comfort food that makes the chilly season more enjoyable—hello, soup.
 No matter your flavour of choice, it’s nutritional, hearty, and super tasty—what’s not to love?
 And as winter nears the end (hooray!) it’s time to squeeze in a few more bowls of warm, delicious goodness.
-We’ve chosen our three all-time favourite soup recipes that will get you through the last few days (42 to be exact) of winter with ease.
+We’ve chosen our three all-time favourite soup recipes that will get you through the last few days of winter with ease.
 Scroll on and add these easy dinners to your meal plan for the next month—just add crusty bread, a crackling fire, and a goblet of red.

 3 sweet potatoes, peeled and cut into bite-size chunks.

 3 beetroots, peeled and cut into bite-size chunks.

 1 onion, finely chopped.

 500ml bone broth, chicken or veggie stock.

 Salt and pepper.